rledford/impinj-reader-provisioner/README.md

 **Only If the Previous Step Did Not Return a ReaderAgent User**

-Under _v1 Authentication_,expand the _POST /configuration/v1/users/create_ operation and add the following to the body parameter (use a secure password):
+Under _v1 Authentication_, expand the _POST /configuration/v1/users/create_ operation and add the following to the body parameter (use a secure password):

 ```json
 {